rkiang/Kiang_Ryan_Run_With_It_CaseStudy/README.md

 - <strike>As a user, I want to have a cancel/confirm button before submission, so I don't have to delete/edit the submission afterwards.</strike>
 - As a user, I want to name/rename my goals, so I can understand my own submissions to my liking.
 - <strike>As a user, I want to create and add custom personal exercise types, so I do not have to add through a community page.</strike>
-- [Stretch Goal] As a user, I want a personal account page, so I may edit my username and/or password credentials.
 - <strike>As a user, I want a menu on each view, so I may quickly access other pages and a logout button to securely exit the application session.</strike>

-- [Stretch Goal] As a user, I want to use Google Account, so I can log in without create a new account and use my existing Google account.
+## Admin Stories
 - As an Admin user, I want to be able to remove/delete posts in community page, so I can keep the page maintained and less cluttered.
 - As an Admin user, I want to view and modify users' account access rights, so I may create "moderator" accounts to manage the community page.
 - As a moderator user, I want edit options on the community page, so I may maintain the page.

+## Stretch Goals
+- [Stretch Goal] As a user, I want to view a community page with rating system and sort by too, so I may look at top-rated submissions over time.
+- [Stretch Goal] As a user, I want a personal account page, so I may edit my username and/or password credentials.
+- [Stretch Goal] As a user, I want to use Google Account, so I can log in without create a new account and use my existing Google account.
 - [Stretch Goal] As a user, I want to export workout days to create events in my Google Calendar, so I may have my schedule with my workout plan.

-### DB Tables
+## DB Tables
 #### User Account Table
 | userId<br/>Integer | userName<br/>String | password<br/>String | accessLevel<br/>String |
 |--------------------|---------------------|---------------------|------------------------|